SungardAS/condensation/README.md

   services.
 Condensation allows that definition to become a independent stack that can be referenced by other templates that are part of the package.
-* To bootstrap instances it is nice to have scripts and configuration files deployed in a known location and verisoned with the template they are associated with.
+* To bootstrap instances it is beneficial to have scripts and configuration files deployed in a known location and verisoned with the template they are associated with.
 * To use `AWS::CloudFormation::Authentication` to download assets from